alcatrazEscapee/Cordy/docs/language.md

 // the most basic function, `foo`, which does nothing fn foo() {}

-// this is an anonymous function fn() {}
+// this is an anonymous function, assigned to the variable `f` let f = fn() {}

-// Like JavaScript, anonymous functions can be wrapped in an IIFE:
-(fn() { ... })()
+// this is a function which is immediately evaluated (fn() { ... })()
 ```